-More Dessert Bars:
+More Dessert Bars

 Brown Butter Blondies

-- Preheat the oven to 350°F. Then place the butter in a heavy bottom sauce pan and heat over medium heat.
+- Preheat the oven to 350°F. Then place the butter in a heavy bottom saucepan and heat over medium heat.
 Cook for about 3-5 minutes, swirling the pan every so often.
-Allow the butter to brown (when it turns an amber golden color and has a nutty aroma, it’s done).
+Allow the butter to brown (when it turns an amber-golden color and has a nutty aroma, it’s done).
 Remove from the heat and then pour into a bowl and allow to cool for 5 minutes.

 - In the large bowl add the brown sugar and mix with an electric mixer until combined.
-Then add the egg and vanilla and a mix until smooth.
+Then add the egg and vanilla and mix until smooth.

-- Next add the flour, baking powder and salt.
+- Next add the flour, baking powder, and salt.
 Stir just until barely combined.
 Add the white chocolate chips and stir until smooth.
 Be careful to not over mix.

-- Allow to cool slightly in pan and then you can remove the blondies with the parchment paper to finish cooling.
+- Allow to cool slightly in the pan and then you can remove the blondies with the parchment paper to finish cooling.
 Once cooled, cut into 16 squares with a plastic knife.
 Serve and enjoy.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.